Causal Modeling for Fairness in Dynamical Systems: Background

 We can calculate causal quantities under a particular SCM by using the $do$-operator.
-Given the probability distribution implied by the SCM in Figure \ref{fig:scm-treatment} (call the model $\mathcal{M}$ and the implied joint distribution $p$), we may wish to ask -- "What would be the expected value of $Y$ if $T$ was set to 1?"
-The corresponding estimand can be notated $\mathbbm{E}_{p^{do(T = 1)}}[Y]$.
-This differs from the more straightforward conditional probability $\mathbbm{E}_{p}[Y | T = 1]$.
-The expression $\mathbbm{E}_{p^{do(T = 1)}}[Y]$ means we wish to calculate the expected value of $Y$ under a modified SCM which is specified by $do(T = 1)$ (call it $\mathcal{M}^{do(T = 1)}$, with the associated probability distribution $p^{do(T = 1)}$). $\mathcal{M}^{do(T = 1)}$ is intended to simulate a randomized experiment --- if the true data-generating process is represented by $\mathcal{M}$, what would happen to the observed data if we forcibly change the data-generating process, so that $T = 1$ always?
-Graphically, $\mathcal{M}^{do(T = 1)}$ is created by starting with $\mathcal{M}$ (Fig. \ref{fig:scm-treatment}), removing from the graph all the incoming arrows to $T$ (in this case, arrows originating from $X$ and $U_{T}$), and setting $T = 1$ (yielding Fig. \ref{fig:scm-treatment-interv-1}).
+Given the probability distribution implied by the SCM in Figure \ref{fig:scm-treatment} (call the model $\mathcal{M}$ and the implied joint distribution $p$), we may wish to ask -- "What would be the expected value of $Y$ if $T$ were set to 1?"
+The corresponding estimand can be denoted $\mathds{E}_{p^{do(T = 1)}}[Y]$.
+This differs from the more straightforward conditional probability $\mathds{E}_{p}[Y | T = 1]$, which describes co-occurences of $Y$ with $T = 1$ in the observed data.
+The expression $\mathds{E}_{p^{do(T = 1)}}[Y]$ indicates that expected value of $Y$ is computed under a modified SCM which is specified by $do(T = 1)$; we denote this $\mathcal{M}^{do(T = 1)}$, with the associated probability distribution $p^{do(T = 1)}$. $\mathcal{M}^{do(T = 1)}$ is intended to simulate a randomized experiment --- if the true data-generating process is represented by $\mathcal{M}$, what would happen to the observed data if we forcibly change the data-generating process, so that $T = 1$ always?
+Graphically, $\mathcal{M}^{do(T = 1)}$ is created by starting with $\mathcal{M}$ (Fig.~\ref{fig:scm-treatment}), removing from the graph all the incoming arrows to $T$ (in this case, arrows originating from $X$ and $U_{T}$), and setting $T = 1$ (yielding Fig.~\ref{fig:scm-treatment-interv-1}).
 This is referred to as an \textit{intervention}.
-Under certain conditions \citep{pearl2009causal}, we can identify $\mathbbm{E}_{p^{do(T = 1)}}[Y]$ by using observational data generated by $p$ to simulate sampling from $p^{do(T = 1)}$.
+Under certain conditions \citep{pearl2009causal}, we can identify $\mathds{E}_{p^{do(T = 1)}}[Y]$ by using observational data generated by $p$ to simulate sampling from $p^{do(T = 1)}$.
 Intervening on the value of $T$ in this way is an \emph{atomic} intervention.
-Alternatively, we can intervene directly on the structural equation governing $T$ (Fig. \ref{fig:scm-treatment-interv-2}), resulting in model $\mathcal{M}^{do(f_T \rightarrow \hat f_T)}$ with distribution $p^{do(f_T \rightarrow \hat f_T)}$ (a \emph{policy} intervention).
-We discuss the implications of this type of intervention in Section \ref{sec:off-policy-evaluation}.